 As a child, I was taught to question one-dimensional narratives, which grew from a survival technique to a development technology of the artistic self.
 The foe I so often portray almost always represents the normalization of one or more dysfunctional discourses, such as the victimization of the female gender, religious dogma and racial inequality.

 Like many artists, I discuss personal experiences.
 At the same time, I strive to escape the self, an urge that partially stems from crossing borders in the last years of the cold war.
-Living through cultural starvation in my childhood has made me restless and hungry for honest creativity with an almost childlike curiosity.
+Living through cultural starvation in my childhood has made me restless and hungry for honest creativity.
 In that sense, nothing I discuss is strictly personal.
 Sexual abuse, violence, trauma… I may present an unusual perspective on these topics stemming from the self, but only as an outset.
 The work needs to keep changing, relive itself, challenge its own conformity.

 There is a point in every artist’s career when one is tempted to choose a tested and proven path.
 I’m constantly trying to resist this temptation by containing the “paths” in series where I can explore a motif or a theme without succumbing to the comforts of one visual style.
 The artists that I look up to for inspiration have one thing in common – constant renewal.